 Using Theorem 3.3 towards establishing lower bounds in the current model.
-As noted above, Theorem 3.3 implies that properties that do not have a one-sided error tester of size-oblivious complexity in the standard (bounded-degree graph) model cannot be strongly tested in the current (VDF bounded-degree graph) model.
+As noted above, Theorem 3.3 implies that properties that do not have strong testers of one-sided error in the standard (bounded-degree graph) model cannot be strongly tested in the current (VDF bounded-degree graph) model.